jonasliekens/KWB-Website/README.md

 # KWB Website

-A new webiste for KWB Grasheide using Angular 2.
-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+A new webiste for KWB Grasheide using Angular.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Make sure you have the [KWB APP](https://github.com/jonasliekens/KWB-App) running in the background on `localhost:5000` ;)

 ## Build

-Run `ng build` to build the project.
+Build a production version with `ng build -prod`.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.